 Step 2: To access the Internet or a network, connect one end of an Ethernet cable to the Ethernet port on your iMac.
-Connect the other end to a cable modem, DSL modem, or Ethernet network.
+Connect the other end to a cable modem, a DSL modem, or a network.

-Note: Your iMac also comes with AirPort Extreme technology for wireless networking.
+Your iMac comes with AirPort Extreme technology for wireless networking.
 For information about setting up a wireless connection, choose Help > Mac Help, and search for "AirPort."

-To use a dial-up connection, you need an external USB Modem, available for purchase from the online Apple Store at www.apple.com/store or from an Apple Authorized Reseller.
+To use a dial-up connection, you need the external Apple USB Modem, available from the online Apple Store at www.apple.com/store or from an Apple Authorized Reseller.
+Plug the Apple USB Modem into a USB port on your iMac, and then use a phone cord (not included) to connect the modem to a phone jack.